 - Staff will assess your child’s needs and will include your observations.

-- Your child will receive an individual education plan containing targets which will be shared with the child, parents and any staff who support the child.
+- Your child will receive either an Additional Needs plan (ANP) or an Individual Education plan (IEP) containing targets which will be shared with the child, parents and any staff who support the child.

 - Your child may take part in/do specific interventions and receive support from teaching assistants, other teachers or specialist outside agencies.